Chairman of the Board,

 After the Navy, A.G. graduated from Harvard Business School and joined P&G in 1977.
 Over the next 15 years, he moved up through the Company’s laundry and cleaning businesses, delivering record results and leading organizations responsible for some of P&G’s biggest innovations, including Liquid Tide and Tide with Bleach, that continue to fuel P&G’s growth yet today.

-He went back to Japan in 1994, with responsibility for all of P&G’s operations in Asia.
+A.G. went back to Japan in 1994, with responsibility for all of P&G’s operations in Asia.
 He laid the foundation for a return to growth in Japan and helped build P&G’s business in China from less than $90 million to nearly $1 billion in sales by the time he left Asia.
 In 1999, he ran P&G’s fast-growing Beauty business, along with the Company’s business in North America—its largest single market.